NayanaKG/Assignment.html/README.md

 # Assignment.html
-This is the front page where you will find more varieties of styles, buttons and son on
+This is the project where you will find all the concepts of web essentials like font styling, buttons and so on